Dave-team/Knowledge-base/Sales.md

 - Repeat question of the prospects
 - People often have two reasons for doing something: one that sounds good and a real one.
 To get to the real one, use two questions: “Why?” and “In addition to that…”?

+## Sales at startups
+The sales funnel:
+1. Prospecting
+2. Conversations
+3. Closing
+4. Revenue/ Promised Land

+**Prospecting**: Your job is to find the innovators (2.5%).
+In the beginning it is a numbers game in the sense that you have to do loads of calls to get to those companies that are willing to work with a very early stage company.
+Top 3 methods for prospecting: your network, conferences, cold e-mails.
+With conferences: go to where your users are.
+Try to get an attendance list of the people who will be there and then e-mail those people beforehand to set up a meeting during the conference.

+**Conversations**: once you’re on the phone with someone, remember to shut up.
+Let them talk for 70% and for the rest, shut up.
+So asks question: how are you solving the thing we try to solve today?
+How would the ideal solution look like?
+Why did you even agree to accept my call today?
+Find out what they need and find out, maybe even better than they themselves do, what their problem is.
+After the call or whatever, do religious follow-up.

+Have this unhuman willingness to follow up and get to the closing part.
+The goal is to come to a yes or no as quickly as you can.
+Only having maybe’s will kill your company.
+Goal = getting the customer asap and get the revenue.
+You need to persistent and make sure you get the answer.

+**Closing**
+Closing trap 1: to stick around for too long on the agreement.
+Get the document signed and move on.

+Closing trap 2: Customers who want to have one more feature and then they’ll sign up.
+Two options: sign an agreement in which you agree on: once we’ve build it, you are our customer.
+Or: Say that you need to have more demand for the feature from more customers.
+Closing trap 3: Free trials.
+Early on you need commitment, validation and revenue.
+A free trial gets you none of these.
+Instead: offer a 30 day cancellation period on an annual contract.

 ## Principles
 - Believe in and know what you sell
 - A demonstration says more than a thousand words